akjk22/independent-project/README.md

 ## Description

 _This program will receive any number in an input field that a user fills out.
 The user will see a returned range of numbers starting from 0, all the way up to the number inputted.
-The results will be displayed in a new div below the submit button.
+The results will be displayed in a new paragraph, within a hidden div, below the submit button.
 Based on the specs, the values returned may differ.
 Some numbers have be replaced with a specific string, as detailed in the specs._

 ## Specs